akash-network/node/ethereum/_docs/design.md

 ## Future Work

 * Multiple Clients matched per single Provider contract which lists aggregate resources.
-Available resouce calculations are managed by the contract
+Available resource calculations are managed by the contract
 * Oracle permission to mark Providers as bad actors
-* Use a math library for accurate calcuation of billing
+* Use a math library for accurate calculation of billing
 * Blacklist URLs of bad acting Providers

 ## Open Questions